xd2287/transformers/docs/source/en/model_doc/distilbert.md

 This model was contributed by [victorsanh](https://huggingface.co/victorsanh).
 This model jax version was contributed by [kamalkraj](https://huggingface.co/kamalkraj).
 The original code can be found [here](https://github.com/huggingface/transformers/tree/main/examples/research_projects/distillation).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [distilbert](https://huggingface.co/models?other=distilbert)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with DistilBERT.
 If you're interested in submitting a resource to be included here, please feel free to open a Pull Request and we'll review it!
 The resource should ideally demonstrate something new instead of duplicating an existing resource.